ccmbioinfo/crg2-pacbio/README.md

 crg2-pacbio is a research pipeline aimed at discovering clinically relevant variants from PacBio HiFi whole genome sequence data in a family-based manner. crg2-pacbio uses Snakemake and Conda to manage jobs and software dependencies.

-crg2-pacbio takes as input the following VCFs output by [PacBio's WGS pipeline](https://github.com/PacificBiosciences/HiFi-human-WGS-WDL):
+crg2-pacbio takes as input the following outputs from [PacBio's WGS pipeline](https://github.com/PacificBiosciences/HiFi-human-WGS-WDL):
+- [pbmm2](https://github.com/PacificBiosciences/pbmm2) aligned BAM files for each sample
 - [DeepVariant](https://github.com/google/deepvariant) joint-genotyped small variant VCF
 - [pbsv](https://github.com/PacificBiosciences/pbsv) joint-genotyped structural variant VCF
-- [TRGT](https://github.com/PacificBiosciences/trgt) VCFs, one per family member
-- aligned BAM files for each sample
+- [TRGT](https://github.com/PacificBiosciences/trgt) VCFs genotyped against the adotto repeat catalog (see 'Repeat expansion outlier report' section for more information), one per family member.
+[TRGT-denovo](https://github.com/PacificBiosciences/trgt-denovo) expects that these VCFs sit inside the same directory that the aligned BAMs are stored in.
+TRGT-denovo also expects that the TRGT spanning BAMs are in the same directory as aligned BAMs.
+If they are stored elsewhere, you can create softlinks to these files in the directory storing the aligned BAMs.

-crg2-pacbio also has a module for identifying, filtering, and annotation methylation outliers, see 'Methylation outlier report' below.
+crg2-pacbio also has a module for identifying, filtering, and annotating methylation outliers, see 'Methylation outlier report' below.

+Clone crg2-pacbio: `git clone https://github.com/ccmbioinfo/crg2-pacbio/`.
+Note that two files, `crg2-pacbio/crg2-pacbio.sh` and `crg2-pacbio/config.yaml`, assume you have cloned crg2-pacbio to your home directory. **If this is NOT the case, please update the paths in these files.**

 ## How to run the pipeline
 1. Make a folder in a directory with sufficient space.
-Copy over the template files crg2-pacbio/samples.tsv, crg2-pacbio/units.tsv, crg2-pacbio/config.yaml, crg2-pacbio/crg2-pacbio.sh, crg2-pacbio/slurm_profile/slurm-config.yaml.
-Note that 'slurm-config.yaml' is for submitting each rule as cluster jobs, so ignore this if not running on cluster.
+Copy over the template files `crg2-pacbio/samples.tsv`, `crg2-pacbio/units.tsv`, `crg2-pacbio/config.yaml`, `crg2-pacbio/crg2-pacbio.sh`, `crg2-pacbio/slurm_profile/slurm-config.yaml`.
+Note that `slurm-config.yaml` is for submitting each rule as cluster jobs, so ignore this if not running on cluster.
 ```
-mkdir NA12878
+$ mkdir NA12878
-cp crg2-pacbio/samples.tsv crg2-pacbio/units.tsv crg2-pacbio/config.yaml crg2-pacbio/crg2-pacbio.sh crg2-pacbio/slurm_profile/slurm-config.yaml NA12878
+$ cp crg2-pacbio/samples.tsv crg2-pacbio/units.tsv crg2-pacbio/config.yaml crg2-pacbio/crg2-pacbio.$ $ sh crg2-pacbio/slurm_profile/slurm-config.yaml NA12878
-cd NA12878
+$ cd NA12878
 ```
-2. Set up pipeline run
+2. Set up pipeline run:
-- Reconfigure 'samples.tsv' and 'units.tsv' to reflect sample names and input files.
-Note that because several of the inputs are joint-genotyped, one row in the units.tsv file corresponds to one family, not one sample. 'units.tsv' must be configured with the path to the joint-genotyped deepvariant `small_variant_vcf`, the path to a directory containing per-sample genome-wide TRGT VCFs `trgt_vcf_dir`, and the joint-genotyped pbsv `pbsv_vcf`.
-The `trgt_vcf_dir` must ALSO contain the TRGT spanning BAMs to successfully run the denovo tandem repeat report.
-The 'samples.tsv' file should contain one row per family member, with the `sample` column corresponding to the family member ID and the `BAM` column corresponding to the path to the BAM file for that sample. units.tsv example:
+- reconfigure `samples.tsv` and `units.tsv` to reflect sample names and input files.
+Note that because several of the inputs are joint-genotyped, one row in the units.tsv file corresponds to one family, not one sample. `units.tsv` must be configured with the path to the joint-genotyped (or singleton, if no family members were sequenced) deepvariant `small_variant_vcf`, and the joint-genotyped (or singleton) pbsv `pbsv_vcf`.
+The `samples.tsv` file should contain one row per family member, with the `sample` column corresponding to the sample ID and the `BAM` column corresponding to the path to the BAM file for that sample.
+`units.tsv` example:
 ```
-family	platform	small_variant_vcf	trgt_vcf_dir	pbsv_vcf	trgt_pathogenic_vcf_dir
+family	platform	small_variant_vcf	pbsv_vcf
-1042	PACBIO	/hpf/largeprojects/ccmbio/ccmmarvin_tcag_shared/PacBio/MEA26290/1042_TR0246.joint/1042_TR0246.joint.GRCh38.deepvariant.glnexus.phased.vcf.gz	trgt	/hpf/largeprojects/ccmbio/ccmmarvin_tcag_shared/PacBio/MEA26290/1042_TR0246.joint/1042_TR0246.joint.GRCh38.pbsv.phased.vcf.gz
+FAM01	PACBIO	/path/to/FAM01.joint.GRCh38.small_variants.phased.vcf.gz   /path/to/FAM01.joint.GRCh38.structural_variants.phased.vcf.gz
 ```
-samples.tsv example (not that the case_or_control field is ONLY required for the methylation outlier workflow, see below):
+`samples.tsv` example (note that the case_or_control field is ONLY required for the methylation outlier workflow, see below):
 ```
 sample	BAM	case_or_control
-01	/hpf/largeprojects/ccmbio/ccmmarvin_tcag_shared/PacBio/MEA26290/1042_TR0246/01.m84090_240206_172710_s2.hifi_reads.bc2010.KL.GRCh38.aligned.haplotagged.bam
+01	/path/to/FAM01_01.GRCh38.aligned.haplotagged.bam
-02	/hpf/largeprojects/ccmbio/ccmmarvin_tcag_shared/PacBio/MEA26290/1042_TR0247/02.m84090_240206_192642_s3.hifi_reads.bc2011.KL.GRCh38.aligned.haplotagged.bam
+02	/path/to/FAM01_02.GRCh38.aligned.haplotagged.bam
 ```
 - Add paths to the HPO term file and pedigree file to config.yaml.
 - Do a dry run: add a `-n` flag to the Snakemake command in crg2-pacbio.sh.
 This will print out the rules that will be run, but not actually run them.